 - You can form a small puddle with a TIG or oxyfuel torch.
 If the puddle is reddish, it is cast iron.
 If it looks yellowish, you have cast steel.
 Keep in mind, that this method will locally harden cast iron and high-carbon steel castings.

 - Finally, if the casting comes from a well-known manufacturer, call them for information.
 The casting composition of popular equipment might change through the years, and the manufacturer can give precise information.

 Identify the cast steel composition

 But that is not all.
-After figuring out that you indeed have cast steel, you must know what type of steel you have.
+After figuring out that you indeed have cast steel, you must know what type you have.

 Most cast steels are low or medium-carbon steels.
-But sometimes, it may be low-alloy, or high-carbon steel, depending on the service conditions.
+But sometimes, it may be low-alloy, or high-carbon, depending on the service conditions.

-Identification is the most important thing to get right to select the correct welding procedure and filler metal, to know if you need preheating, etc.
+Identification is the most important thing to get right to select the correct welding procedure and filler metal, if preheating is necessary, etc.

 Weldpundit has an in-depth article on how to identify metals for welding.

 Welding cast steel is slightly harder than the equivalent wrought steel types.
 You use the same filler metals and follow the same procedures, joint design, etc. However, you must take into consideration the casting’s service conditions and focus on preventing warping issues.